 Of course, right about this time, the IRA tracks down Fergus, and they blame him for the disaster around Jody.
 They’ve been observing him, and they don’t know anything about Dil being a man or his relationship to Jody; they only know that they want Fergus to commit an assassination in London and they warn him that refusal will not only mean punishment for him; they will kill his girlfriend as well, meaning Dil.

 Why is this different from today?
-Because today, to be a sympathetic character, Fergus must accept that Dil, even though he has a full set of cock and balls, and we’ve seen it, IS a woman.
-And Dil, though he might enjoy the protection and loyalty Fergus shows, would have to take to Twitter to denounce him as a hater, since Fergus is unable to carry forward in a romance with a trans person.
-Fergus will not bow down to he pronoun bullies.
+Because today, to be a sympathetic character, Fergus must accept that Dil, even though he has male body parts, IS a woman.
+And Dil, though he might enjoy the protection and loyalty Fergus shows, would have to denounce him as a hater, since Fergus is unable to carry forward in a romance with a trans person.
 And so, this movie, like so many others, is impossible to make because changes in the orthodoxy of gender.

 Here is the scene where Fergus, calling himself Jimmy, goes to the bar and sees Dil for the first time.